 We maintain significant inventory on hand of both laboratory consumables and other materials to avoid work stoppages and/or material delays.
-Our systems, processes, and procedures are designed to scale, as evidenced by the fact that we have become one of the largest sequences of cancer patients in the United States in just a few years and implemented COVID-19 testing in May of 2020, and have run approximately 2.8 million tests in the last twelve months ended December 31, 2022.
+Our systems, processes, and procedures are designed to scale, as evidenced by the fact that we have become one of the largest sequences of cancer patients in the United States in just a few years, and have run approximately 2.8 million tests in the last twelve months ended December 31, 2022.